ember-fastboot/ember-cli-fastboot/README.md

-# Ember FastBoot Server
+# FastBoot

 [![Build Status](https://travis-ci.org/ember-fastboot/ember-fastboot-server.svg?branch=master)](https://travis-ci.org/ember-fastboot/ember-fastboot-server)

-The Ember FastBoot Server is used to render Ember.js applications on the server and deliver them to clients over HTTP.
-This server is meant to be run in a production environment.
+FastBoot is a library for rendering Ember.js applications in Node.js.

 For more information about FastBoot, see [www.ember-fastboot.com][ember-fastboot], the Ember CLI addon that's a